dhthwy/r/README.md

 # r

+"consistency is the hobgoblin of little minds"

+"Never assume, for when you do, you make an ass out of u and me."

 "I don't even pay attention to your slop anymore.

 It's just a repeat.
 Same old lame ass shit.
 Nothing changed.